The North Pennines AONB Partnership’s Nectarworks project ran from March 2013 to summer 2017.

 Spreading the seed

-Flower-rich banks have the potential to be a wonderful source of wild flower seed which can be used to enhance nearby meadows.
+Flower-rich banks have the potential to be a wonderful source of wildflower seed which can be used to enhance nearby meadows.
 Collecting the seed poses a particular challenge, however; by their very nature these places are steep and difficult to access.
-To solve this problem and working in partnership with the AONB team, agricultural contractors Niels and Tom Kristenson have designed and built a special piece of equipment.
-Mounted on a long arm, this new harvester is able to reach 6m up or down a bank from a tractor to gather wild flower seed in ‘green hay’.
-This is then spread on a nearby meadow using a mini muck spreader.
-During 2013 & 2014, seed was harvested from 10 banks, 5 road verges and 3 meadows in this way and spread on 15 meadows with a total area of 60.6ha.
+To solve this problem and working in partnership with the AONB team, agricultural contractors Niels and Tom Kristenson designed and built a special piece of equipment.
+Mounted on a long arm, this new harvester was able to reach 6m up or down a bank from a tractor to gather wildflower seed in ‘green hay’.
+This was then spread on a nearby meadow using a mini muck spreader.
+During the project, seed was spread onto 53 meadows, equalling 153 hectares.

-This short film gives more detail of the techniques we use and shows the harvesting and spreading machinery in action:
+This short film gives more detail of the techniques we used and shows the harvesting and spreading machinery in action:

 Support for smallholders

 Many people in the North Pennines live and work on small plots of land.
 Some of these smallholders look after the best remaining flower and nectar-rich hay meadows in the area.
 Others are really keen to restore their meadows to their former glory and make them more wildlife-friendly.
 Over the winter months of 2013 we ran a series of workshops to meet and talk to smallholders and identify their most pressing needs.
-We have followed this up by starting a series of events for smallholders which focus on the issues they were most interested in.
+During the course of the project we ran various training events and workshops for North Pennines smallholders which lead to the establishment of the North Pennines Smallholder Group (NPS) in 2017.
 You can find out more about our work with smallholders by visiting the Nectarworks for Smallholders page.

 Even in rural areas, gardens can play an important part in the lifecycle of bumblebees.
 A bumblebee-friendly garden will supply pollen and nectar at times when there is less around in the surrounding countryside, such as in early spring or after the hay is cut.